LosKeeper/crous-bot/README.md

 ```bash
 python main.py
 ```
-The bot will then start and you can use it by typing `/menu` in a discord channel to get the list of all the available menus for the day.
+The bot will then start, send the today's menu in the channel choosed and you can use it by typing `/menu` in a discord channel to get the list of all the available menus for the day.

 ## List of commands
 | Command | Description                                          |